damianhakert/damianhakert.github.io/source/_posts/2016-03-22-gitlab-8-6-released.markdown

 ## Enterprise Edition

-The mentioned EE only features and things like LDAP group support can be found in GitLab Enterprise Edition.
+EE only features and features such as LDAP group support can be found in GitLab Enterprise Edition.
 For a complete overview please have a look at the [feature list of GitLab EE]( https://about.gitlab.com/features/#enterprise).

 Access to GitLab Enterprise Edition is included with a